-Ross joined Methodist University after retiring from his professional career as an Olympic athlete and world class sprinter.
-Ross competed on the U.S. Olympic Team in 2004, and earned a silver medal in the 2004 Olympic Trials in the men's 110 meter hurdles.
-He finished ninth in the 110 hurdles at the Olympic Games in Athens, Greece.
-He is a four-time member of the U.S. World Championship team, where he earned two U.S. Championships and two silvers medals in the 60 and 110 meter hurdles.
+Ross joined Methodist University after retiring from his professional career as an Olympic athlete and world-class sprinter.
+Ross competed on the U.S. Olympic Team in 2004 and earned a silver medal in the 2004 Olympic Trials in the men's 110-meter hurdles.
+He finished ninth in the 110mh at the Olympic Games in Athens, Greece.
+He is a four-time member of the U.S. World Championship team, where he earned two U.S. Championships and two silvers medals in the 60 and 110mh.
 He also earned the bronze medal in that event in the 1999 World Championships.
 He was consistently ranked in the top 10 in the world in his event throughout his professional career.

-He made his debut in world track and field events at the 1997 IAAF World Indoor Championships, where he finished fourth in the 60 meter hurdles event.
+He made his debut in world track and field events at the 1997 IAAF World Indoor Championships, where he finished fourth in the 60mh event.
 He also finished fourth in the 1999 IAAF World Indoor Championships and the 1999 IAAF Grand Prix Final.
-Ross was the 1998 USA Indoor 60 meter hurdles champion.
+Ross was the 1998 USA Indoor 60mh champion.
 His highest ranking was fifth in the world in 2003.

-Ross won the NCAA Championship in the 110 hurdles in 1995 as a member of the Clemson University track and field team.
-At Clemson, he became a seven-time All-American and five-time ACC Champion in addition to his national title.
+Ross won the NCAA Championship in the 110mh in 1995 at Clemson.
+As a Tiger, he became a seven-time All-American and five-time ACC Champion in addition to his national title.
 He received his bachelor's degree in financial management in 1996 from Clemson.
 He completed his master's degree in sports management and physical education from Aspen University in 2016.

 Ross is from Dallas, N.C., and attended North Gaston High School.
-He was a football standout in high school, and joined the track and field team to rehabilitate an ankle injury before the next football season.
-He found immense success in the hurdles, and won the North Carolina High School Athletic Association state title in the 110 meter hurdles in his first season.
+He was a football standout in high school and joined the track and field team to rehabilitate an ankle injury before the next football season.
+He found immense success in the hurdles and won the North Carolina High School Athletic Association state title in the 110mh in his first season.

 Ross holds a USA Track and Field Level 1 coaching certification and is also a certified USA Track and Field official.
 He's the former Vice President for USA Track and Field for the state of North Carolina.